-- 13. In her evidence2, Ms Hayson identified what she considered to be the key site aspects: - Two existing dwellings are located on site with one utilised as a real estate office. - The existing site has low picket and wire fencing and some hedging along the boundaries.
-Vehicles currently access the site from Market Street and Church Street. - Eight large trees are located within the road reserve to the south east of the site which provide screening in this direction. - Opposite the site on Great South Road is the Pokeno Hall and car parking area. - Adjoining the site to the rear is a development site under construction for an eight unit retail building. - The site is the last Business zoned site on the edge of the Pokeno Business Centre adjoining the unformed road Church Street and Residential zone land to the west.
-The site is therefore not part of the main retail area of the town. - The site adjoins Market Square to the east which is currently occupied by a grassed and treed area of land.
-A cenotaph is located in the road reserve also. - To the south east of the site located within the Pokeno town centre is a g.a.s. service station with 3 dispensers, a small shop and a mechanical workshop.
-A recently constructed Countdown supermarket is located to the south east of the g.a.s site with parking fronting the Great South Road.
-A Z truck stop is located further south on the opposite side of the road, also within the town centre.
+- 13. In her evidence, Ms Hayson identified what she considered to be the key site aspects: - Two existing dwellings are located on site with one utilised as a real estate office. - The existing site has low picket and wire fencing and some hedging along the boundaries.
+Vehicles currently access the site from Market Street and Church Street. - Eight large trees are located within the road reserve to the south east of the site which provide screening in this direction. - Opposite the site on Great South Road is the Pokeno Hall and car parking area. - Adjoining the site to the rear is a development site under construction for an eight unit retail building.

-1 S42A Report, section 1.3
+&lt;sup>1 S42A Report, section 1.3

-2 Hayson, Statement of evidence, para 14
+&lt;sup>2 Hayson, Statement of evidence, para 14